 In the event of a positive LFD test, you are encouraged to book a PCR (polymerase chain reaction) test to confirm the results.
 The organisation running the PCR testing will provide you with information about the processing of your personal data in this case.

 No information about cookies and similar technologies is collected through the LFD Covid-Testing portal.

+Creating an account

+You also have the option to register with this portal to submit your LFD test results.
+This is optional and if you decide to register, you will need to provide basic demographic information similar to the above requested information, including personal and contact details.
+Setting up an account helps you log a new test result and update your personal details.

 What happens if I choose not to provide the personal data requested?